vertex-lab/website/content/blog/dvms_vs_nip_85.md

 ---
-title: Why we don't use NIP-85
+title: Why We Don't Use NIP-85
 date: 2025-04-08
 summary: "When it comes to the Nostr Web of Trust, several NIPs have been proposed, but the one that seemed to gather the most traction was Trusted Assertion by Vitor Pamplona..."
 ---